Technicatgor/Technicatgor.github.io/_posts/UsefulTools/2024-02-03-UsefulTools.md

 ### Applications

 - [Obsidian](https://obsidian.md/): Obsidian is the private and flexible writing app that adapts to the way you think.
+- [Orbstack](https://orbstack.dev/): OrbStack is the fast, light, and easy way to run Docker containers and Linux.
+Develop at lightspeed with our Docker Desktop alternative.
 - [Insomnia](https://insomnia.rest/): Build better APIs collaboratively for the most popular protocols with a dev‑friendly UI, built-in automation, and an extensible plugin ecosystem.

 ### Docker